 He screamed when he woke from napping.

 Felt sick and miserable, as did the whole family.

 Conventional medical wisdom holds that autism isn’t curable.

-Doctors, who are now handing out autism diagnoses to 1 in every 45 American children (as of November 13, 2015).
+Doctors, who are now handing out autism diagnoses to more than 1 in every 45 American children (as of November 13, 2015).
 They often advise parents to get their finances in order and start investigating group homes for when their child with autism gets to be too much to handle or ages out of publicly funded aid.

-But Mary Romaniec did not listen to the dire predictions about her son’s condition.
+But Mary Romaniec did not listen to the doctors’ dire predictions about her son’s condition.

 Her reaction wasn’t “this is hopeless, my son’s life is over.”

 Her reaction was “let’s fix this.”
 Let’s try everything we can to help Daniel recover from autism.

 Mary wasn’t interested in hearing why nothing would work, why autism was irreversible, or why any given doctor’s suggested treatment was quackery.

 She was interested in treating the illnesses that had started just after Daniel’s 12-month vaccines, healing her sick son, and trying everything—no matter how experimental or outside the mainstream—she could to help Daniel get well.